15 Resources for Setting Up an E-Commerce Site with WordPress

 1. FatFreeCart (http://www.fatfreecart.com/) which is literally copy-paste, no registration or product entry required.
 Good for tangible goods which do not require complex shipping or tax settings.

-2. FatFreeCart Plugin for Wordpress (http://wordpress.org/extend/plugins/fatfreecart-wordpress-plugin/)
+2. FatFreeCart Plugin for WordPress (http://wordpress.org/extend/plugins/fatfreecart-wordpress-plugin/)

 and, then a paid solution -